ZeidLab/EzQuery/README.md

 ### Use as a query builder

-> To use query building feature of EzQuery which is the most important and the main reason of building this package
+> To use the query building feature of EzQuery which is the most important and the main reason for building this package
 > , you need to define a [Table Model][TableModel] first.
 Using
 > `Microsoft.Data.SqlClient`
 > , create an instance of `SqlConnection` and using below examples create your own SQL query.